jeremydcherry/jeremydcherry.github.io/content/brands.md

 Brands must be responsible and sustainable.
 They strive to reduce waste by being mindful of their footprint.

 ## Clarify Confusion
 Brands must be clear.
-They strive to fight confusion with clarity and skepticism with hope.
+They strive to fight confusion with clarity and battle skepticism with hope.

 ## Resonate Ideals
 Brands must symbolize the good we wish to embody.
 They strive to sew harmony in a community of unified voices.